-Either way, when importing from Evernote, EagleFiler converts the Evernote Markup Language52 to macOS's standard Rich Text With Attachments (RTFD) format.
+Either way, when importing from Evernote, EagleFiler converts the Evernote Markup Language50 to macOS's standard Rich Text With Attachments (RTFD) format.
 EagleFiler preserves the rich text formatting, embedded images and other attached files, tags, source URLs, to-do list checkboxes, note titles and authors, and creation and modification dates.
+Any Optical Character Recognition (OCR) results are attached to the records as EagleFiler notes, so that you can search for printed and handwritten text that Evernote had extracted.